 Most companies have to deal with defaulting customers in some way or want to make sure that contracts are followed up and that deals are closed timely.

-To achieve this, calling customer might be necessary, however, to know which customer to call when can be challenging.
+To achieve this, calling customer might be necessary, however, to know which customer to call and when can be challenging.
 In this sensitive area with money involved you want to make sure not only to call the right person in time (it wouldn't make much sense to talk to a customer who already paid or who rejected the application a day before) but you also want to display the right customer information to agents.

 Therefore, you do not only need the possibility to conduct automated outbound calls with lists that are up to date but you also want to connect your automatic dialer to the in-house debt-system as well as your CRM or helpdesk.